0xC0000054/sc4-add-new-ordinances/README.md

 A DLL Plugin for SimCity 4 that experiments with adding new ordinances to the game.

+The plugin will show up in the ordinances list as `New ordinance test1`.
+The ordinance is an expense ordinance with the same monthly cost as the Power Conservation ordinance ($-0.005 \times city population$).

+The plugin currently sends the following effects to the game: Mayor Rating, Commercial Demand Effect, Travel Strategy Modifier and Air Effect by zone type.
+All of those effects are using the default values from Ingred.ini, so the shouldn't have any in-game effect.

 ## Disclaimer:

 This mod is experimental, you probably should not test it in a city you care about.